-Whether you plant your white feather hostas indoors or outdoors, you can expect a magical color transformation in the summer months, when green pigment first becomes visible on its hosta leaves (first as green leaf veins, and then the entire leaf will become a pale green color).
-The plant's leaves will require that green pigment in order to fuel the photosynthesis process.
+Whether you plant your white feather hostas indoors or outdoors, you can expect a magical color transformation in the summer months, when green pigment first becomes visible on its hosta leaves.
+The plant's leaves use up the green pigment to fuel its photosynthesis growth cycle.

 |Botanical Name||Liliaceae genus|

 |Mature Size||20 to 24 inches|

 |Soil Type||Moist but well-drained|

 |Hardiness Zones||3 to 9|

 White Feather Hosta Care